valtimo-platform/valtimo-documentation/release-notes/major9/09.17.0/valtimo-backend-libraries.md

 * **Postgres support**

-  Almost all modules within valtimo now have support for Postgres databases.
+  Almost all modules within Valtimo now have support for Postgres databases.
 The exceptions are:
-  - `form-flow-valtimo` doesn't support Postgres yet.
+  - `form-flow-valtimo`

-  - `valtimo-backend-plus-libraries` doesn't support Postgres yet.
+  Information on how to use Postgres can be found [here](/valtimo-implementation/database-support.md).

 * **New feature3**